algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 The project will be developed in plain, portable, C language without using any external library besides C standard libraries.

-The project is divided into two parts:
+Project divided into virtual processor and interpreter:

-1. The first part is the virtual processor.
-The virtual processor will have the following components:
+ 1. Virtual processor components detailed:
       - 4 general-purpose registers
       - 4 address registers
       - 1 instruction register
       - 1 program counter
       - 1 stack pointer
       - 1 data memory
       - 1 instruction memory
       - 1 stack memory
       - 1 virtual terminal
       - 32-bit architecture

  2. The second part is the interpreter.
 The purpose of the interpreter is to read the assembly code from a file, check for semantic correctness, transform it into machine code and execute it on the virtual processor.

-   The interpreter will have the following components:
+      Interpreter components detailed:
       - A lexical analyser
       - A parser
       - A semantic analyser
       - A code generator

 ## V. Nice to have